 Unfortunately, shows do occasionally cancel or reschedule.
 Make sure you hear this information from us directly!
 When a show cancels or is rescheduled, information is updated across our website, Facebook, and Twitter.
 Be sure to follow us for the most up to date information.

-Refunds are only given when the headlining act cancels the show or if the show is postponed.
+Refunds are only provided if the headlining act cancels the show or if the show is postponed.
 Ticket exchanges are prohibited, no exceptions.
-If you are unable to attend the show and would like to resell your ticket, please consider Ticketmaster’s TM+ Program when available.
+If you are unable to attend the show and would like to resell your ticket(s), please consider Ticketmaster’s TM+ Program when available.
 Visit Ticketmaster’s website for more details.